sky-bro/sky-bro.github.io/en/posts/c++-smart-pointers/index.md

 If you really need to transfer the ownership of this resource to another pointer, `move` it.

+Usually the responsibility is simply 'to call delete'.

 ### Example usage

 There're two situations: